Hi, I see you. I want you to know that it’s okay if you can’t eat your “normal” 5 servings of fruits and vegetables a day.

 - Educational resources online

-- Free online workouts (Has Fit on youtube, peloton has a free month trial, Planet Fitness is streaming free workouts even for non-members)
+- Free online workouts (Hass Fit on youtube, Peloton has a free month trial, Planet Fitness is streaming free workouts even for non-members)

 Some recipes to keep you busy with pantry staples: